sumeetdeshpande1811/webapp/README.md

 ### Application contains the following endpoint
-- GET /healthz - To check the health of the webapp
+- GET /healthz - To check the health of the webapps
 - POST /v1/assignments - To create a new assignments
 - GET /v1/assignments - To receive all assignments information
 - GET /v1/assignments/:id - To receive assignment information